menfra/SparqlWithFutures/eclipse-workspace/sparqlQuery/README.md

 ### Purpose

-- To demonstrate the usage of Futures as an approach to multi-threading.
+- To demonstrate the usage of Futures as an approach to multithreading.
 - To show how to work with SParQl in a Java program